maidsafe/rfcs/text/0049-parsec/0049-parsec.md

 > A common coin can be seen as a global entity that delivers the very same sequence of random bits b~1~ , b~2~ , . . . , b~r~ , . . . to processes, each bit b~r~ has the value 0 or 1 with probability 1/2.

 Now a common coin is pretty difficult to obtain in an asynchronous setting with dynamic section membership.
-We use the proofs in [Byzantine Agreement, Made Trivial](https://maidsafe.atlassian.net/wiki/download/attachments/58064907/BYZANTYNE%20AGREEMENT%20MADE%20TRIVIAL.pdf?version=1&modificationDate=1525431902936&cacheVersion=1&api=v2) to substitute the "common coin" step of ABA with a "gradient leadership based concrete coin".
+This difficulty lead the authors of [Byzantine Agreement, Made Trivial](https://maidsafe.atlassian.net/wiki/download/attachments/58064907/BYZANTYNE%20AGREEMENT%20MADE%20TRIVIAL.pdf?version=1&modificationDate=1525431902936&cacheVersion=1&api=v2) to mockingly refer to such a coin as a "magic coin".
+We use the reasoning in that paper to substitute the "common coin" step of ABA with a "gradient leadership based concrete coin", which is our take on an asynchronous concrete coin.

 #### Full concrete coin protocol